fujibo/poseHG/README.md

 **this code is not perfectly same with the original code.** the known differences are as follows:
 - we used resizing (bilinear) instead of nearest neighbor upsampling. this is because chainer didn't provide NNupsampling.
-- we used the same images but **didn't use the same validation data they provide.** They use 1-4 people in each image while we use only a person for evaluation. **Therefore, **we reevaluated scores on my validation set.**
+- we used the same images but **didn't use the same validation data they provide.** They use 1-4 people in each image while we use only a person for evaluation. **Therefore, we reevaluated scores on my validation set.**

-Nevertheless, we scores almost same scores with them on MPII.
-The metric is PCKh@0.5

 ## How to execute
 pre-trained model is available at here.
 This will take several minutes.

 ### Demo
+#### single person
 if you set filename like sample.jpg, you can get input.jpg, output.jpg. *If you want to run in cpu mode, you just set `--gpu -1`*.

 expected properties